 In the last tutorial, we focused on how to prepare Test Bed to minimize Test Environment defects.
 In continuation with the same tutorial, today we will learn how to set up and maintain Test Environment and important Test Data Management techniques.

-Test environment setup process
+Test Environment setup process

-If any such configurations are necessitated for purely testing purposes (but will be configured for end users), then administrators must be identified.
+If any such configurations are necessitated for purely testing purposes (but will be configured for end-users), then administrators must be identified.
 Those administrators who configure the development environment must be the same people who configure the test environment.

-Here below, is a pictorial depiction of what a test environment process would entail:
+Here below, is a pictorial depiction of what a Test Environment process would entail:

 Test Environment Setup Process